Canon 100D vs Leica T

-The Canon EOS 100D (called Canon SL1 in some regions) and the Leica T (Typ 701) are two digital cameras that were officially introduced, respectively, in March 2013 and April 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Leica T (Typ 701) are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2014.
 The 100D is a DSLR, while the T Typ 701 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Leica T

-The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Leica T. Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Leica T. The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (13 percent) than the Canon 100D.
 Moreover, the T Typ 701 is markedly lighter (6 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the T Typ 701 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.